v4rshi/v4rshi.github.io/sentiment_analysis.md

 #### Data Pipeline Flowchart

 To give you a clear picture of how my Spotify sentiment analysis and recommendation system works, we've created a visual representation of my data pipeline.
-This flowchart illustrates the main steps of our process, from initial data collection to the final user interface.
+This flowchart illustrates the main steps of my process, from initial data collection to the final user interface.
 Let's take a look at the overall structure before we dive into the details of each component:

 ```mermaid
 graph TD